setsmdeveloper/SETSM/README.md

 If SETSM is built with both MPI and OpenMP it is usually best to run one MPI process per compute node and allow threading within the node.

+#### A note about precision

+SETSM can be quite sensitive to roundoff error for some terrains.
+We have tried to set appropriate compilation flags in the Makefiles, but you may need to experiment with floating-point related options if you have problems.

 ### Building and installing SETSM using CMake

 A CMake build is provided as an alternative to the Makefile method described